Skip to Content

 Language learning would have to be my favorite method of alternative travel.

-Not only do I get the chance to learn (or brush up on) language skills, but I also get direct contact and access to locals living there for true cultural immersion.
+I learn (or brush up on) language skills and enjoy the direct contact and access to locals living there for authentic cultural immersion.

 Traveling to learn a language also can be done at budget prices in certain parts of the world.